Konfrontasi: Operation Claret

-At the beginning of 1966, with Indonesia's political hiatus beginning to stabilise (it had stopped a major RPKAD operation to capture a British prisoner), the RPKAD linked up with PGRS to establish guerrilla forces in Sabah and Sarawak.
-The Sabah effort never crossed the border; however, two groups entered Sarawak in February and May and obtained support from local sympathisers.
-The first group, despite losses in several contacts, lasted until June and exfiltrated on hearing about the end of Konfrontasi.
-Survivors of the second, after contact with Australian troops, also made it back to Indonesia.
-However, the final Indonesian incursion was in May and June.
-Signs of a substantial force were found crossing into Central Brigade.
-This was some 80 strong, mostly volunteers, led by Lieutenant Sombi (or Sumbi) and a team from 600 Raider Company.
-They moved fast towards Brunei with 1/7 Gurkhas pursuing and ambushing them; almost all were accounted for.
-In response to this, a final Claret operation was launched, which was an artillery ambush by 38 Light Battery.

 Counter-measures

 Command arrangements

 Some 1,500 men from the indigenous tribes of Sabah and Sarawak were recruited by the Malaysian government as Border Scouts under the command of Richard Noone and other officers from the Senoi Praaq to counter the Indonesian infiltrations.

 In early January 1963, the military forces in northern Borneo, having arrived in December 1962 in response to the Brunei Revolt, were under the command of Commander British Forces Borneo (COMBRITBOR), Major General Walter Walker, who was Director of Borneo Operations (DOBOPS) based on Labuan Island and reported directly to the Commander in Chief Far East Forces, Admiral Sir David Luce.
 Luce was routinely replaced by Admiral Sir Varyl Begg in early 1963.
 In the middle of 1963, Brigadier Pat Glennie, normally the Brigadier General Staff in Singapore, arrived as Deputy DOBOPS.

 Politico-military authority lay with the Emergency Committees in Sarawak and North Borneo, including their governors, who were the Commanders in Chief for their colonies.
 In Brunei, there was a State Advisory Council answerable to the Sultan.
 After independence, supreme authority changed to the Malaysian National Defence Council in Kuala Lumpur with State Executive Committees in Sabah and Sarawak.
 Military direction was from the Malaysian National Operations Committee jointly chaired by the Chief of the Malaysian Armed Forces Staff, General Tunku Osman, and the Inspector General of Police, Sir Claude Fenner.
 The British Commander in Chief Far East Forces was a member.
 DOBOPS regularly attended its meetings.